 19 to 24 year olds

-- 38 per cent engaged in some kind of education or training (the same as in 2011).
+- 39 per cent engaged in some kind of education or training (38 per cent in 2012).

-The information is drawn from a number of sources; data tables on participation in education from 1996 to 2012 will be available by single year of age up to the age of 30 through the Welsh Government interactive service StatsWales as soon as possible.
-Note that the current data shown includes the provisional estimates for 2011 published previously.
+The information is drawn from a number of sources; data tables on participation in education from 1996 to 2013 will be available by single year of age up to the age of 30 through the Welsh Government interactive service StatsWales as soon as possible.

 Tel: 029 2082 3357